 Once you follow these steps, your hormones will start to level out again, your blood sugar will be optimized, and you will get the essential nutrients that you once had lost because of birth control.

-Following this protocol does not promise healing, but it can at least get you on the right track.
+Following this protocol does not promise to heal, but it can at least get you on the right track.

 If you still on hormonal birth control and planning to get off, aside from eating highly nutritional foods, it is important you supplement with the above vitamins to elevate your absorption of nutrients and reduce the effect (or possibly even avoid) of PBCS.